Tackling money laundering and terrorism financing

 Why are the supervisory model and levy changes being progressed now?

-Changes to the system structure and funding model must be progressed before substantial legislative changes implemented.
-Moving to a single supervisor structure provides necessary agility that will enable successful implementation of the regulatory reforms.
+Changes to the system structure and funding model must be progressed before substantial legislative changes are implemented.
+Moving to a single supervisor provides necessary structure to enable successful implementation of the regulatory reforms.

 What legislative changes are being progressed?

-As well as these structural changes, the Government is progressing the Anti-Money Laundering and Countering Financing of Terrorism Amendment Bill improve New Zealand’s anti-money laundering and terrorism financing regime to make the system more risk-based, efficient, and effective.
+The Government is amending the Anti-Money Laundering and Countering Financing of Terrorism Act (2009) to make the system more risk-based, efficient, and effective.

-Read the announcement of the Associate Minister of Justice, Hon Nicole McKee:
+Read the announcements of the Associate Minister of Justice, Hon Nicole McKee:

 More AML relief on the way for Kiwi businesses(external link)